 Example 4

-In example 4, we are also taking the connected shape 1 but this time creating a short riff with the scale notes.
-We then repeat the same idea higher up on the fretboard.
+In example 4, we’re using the connected shape 1 again, but this time to create a short riff using the scale notes.
+The idea is then repeated higher up on the fretboard, helping you hear and visualize how the same phrase can move across positions.

 1. Master one shape at a time